SociallyIneptWeeb/LanguageLeapAI/README.md

 ## Usage

 To run **LanguageLeapAI**, you need to first run WhisperAI and Voicevox.

-For this project, Voicevox can only be run in a docker container.
-However, WhisperAI can either be run via Docker or using Google Colab.
+They can either be run via Docker or using Google Colab.

 ### Google Colab

 If your GPU is not powerful enough, you may want to consider running WhisperAI and Voicevox using Google Colab's GPU.

 Upload [run_whisper_colab.ipynb](src/run_whisper_colab.ipynb) and [run_voicevox_colab.ipynb](src/run_voicevox_colab.ipynb) files to Google drive, open the notebook with Google Colab and simply follow the instructions!

 ### Docker